 - Move the Library from SD card to Hard Drive

-Move the existing library directory /var/lib/plexmediaserver/ from the SD card to the hard drive where we have plenty of space to store.
+Move the existing library directory /var/lib/plexmediaserver/ from the SD card to the hard drive, where we have plenty of space to store it.

 $ mv /var/lib/plexmediaserver/ /mnt/data-ext4/plexmediaserver/

 Check the content of the plexmediaserver directory.
 You should see a ‘Library’ directory underneath.
 Now you have the library on your hard drive.

 - Create a symbolic link of the plexmediaserver